 - Cultural fit to the company ✔

 But then it comes to them asking you “so, do you have any questions”

 Now, this could go one of several ways….

-If you’ve not prepared questions, you run the risk of the interviewer assuming you’re not really interested.
-Asking questions is a clear but subtle way of demonstrating your genuine interest in a job opportunity BUT please make sure these are smart questions.
+If you haven’t prepared questions, you run the risk of the interviewer assuming you’re not really interested.
+Asking questions is a clear but subtle way of demonstrating your genuine interest in a job opportunity but please make sure these are smart questions.